MeetJain20/IR-project/README.md

 An IR system to retrieve the tweets using a query entered and ranking them according to their score.

-The following have been implented :
+The following have been implemented :

 1. Stemming, Stopwords removal, Tokenisation.
 2. Building the inverted index, and tfidf weighting.
 3. Calculating the cosine similarity and ranking the documents.
 4. Writing the result into "/dist/Results.txt"
 5. Capturing user feedback
+6. Integrating the IR system in flask.

 Setting Up and Running the Code: